silasburger/silas-blog/src/blog/bureaucracy.md

 # en or es
 lang: en
 ---
 During the first two years of the pandemic inefficiency and queuing was a side effect of the lockdown that was difficult for many to avoid.
-Luckily, I was able to avoid tasks such as visiting the DMV or renewing a passport.
-On the other hand, there was little traffic and tranquility on the city streets.
+I was able to avoid tasks such as visiting the DMV or renewing a passport.
+There was less traffic and a general feeling tranquility on city streets.
 For every fault that the US has, it isn't horribly bureaucratic.

 I came to Berlin on December 10th, 2021 when tests were still required for restaurants and bars.
 I had to get an electronic vaccination certificate, and even found that I was missing one vaccination since the J&J vaccination wasn't considered legitimate.
 There were free test centers on every block, which was great considering you needed a test for just about anything.